morganey-lang/community/DevelopmentProcess.md

 So, before contributing anything to any of the [@morganey-lang]'s projects, ask a corresponding Project Leader about development process details.
 See [Projects.md](Projects.md) for the full list of [@morganey-lang] projects and their corresponding Project Leaders.

+If you're a Project Leader, consider following these practices.

 ## Release Process

 *TBD*